-prices and local wages.
-Local mental healthcare and drug treatment services are perceived to be scarce at all income levels.
-Being criminalized and marginalized makes it harder to secure stable income from employment, creating more harmful feedback loops. treatment services are perceived to be scarce at all income levels.
-Being criminalized and marginalized makes it harder to secure stable income from employment, creating more harmful feedback -- -- ---
+Available housing stock is distributed in a way that creates perceptions of scarcity due to the growing divergence between prices and local wages.
+Local mental healthcare and drug treatment services are perceived to be scarce at all income leading criminalized and marginalized makes it harder to secur stable income from employment, creating more harmful feed loops. vels. e --- ------------